dotandimet/Mojo-Feed/README.md

 ## to\_string

-Return a XML serialized text of the feeds's Mojo::DOM node.
+Return a XML serialized text of the feed's Mojo::DOM node.
 Note that this can be different from the original XML text in the feed.

+## is\_valid

+Returns true if the top-level element of the DOM is a valid RSS (0.9x, 1.0, 2.0) or Atom tag.
+Otherwise, returns false.

 # CREDITS